 There are a handful of items out there that are intended to help with the peeing process, but they mostly have the same idea.
 To draw the liquid away from your body, so you can use the restroom without having to squat down.

-Brands like Pstyle, Sunany, Freshette, SHEWEE, and Pibella make items that are either hard plastic or silicon, and they are shaped like a funnel to help draw the pee away from you.
+Brands like Pstyle, Sunany, Freshette, SHEWEE, Pibella and even the Texas Trailhead model make items that are either hard plastic or silicone, and they are shaped like a funnel to help draw the pee away from you.
 Some of them have different shapes as well to help with wiping (we’ll get to that later), and they are all easy to clean and maintain.

 Additional suggestions can be found here